Quinteto Contrapunto

 3. Other Documentary and Oral References

-"Lend me the pipe of your drum
+“Lend me the whistle of your drum

 to lend it to my lady,